Eco-Friendly vs Sustainable: What's the Difference?

 2. Prioritise reusable and recyclable over disposable

-3. Support sustainable brands
+3. Support environmentally responsible and sustainable brands

 4. Research and read reviews